-The KAPS project is now over 70% complete and the latest cost estimate is approximately \$900 million (previously between \$800 million and \$880 million), net to Keyera.
-The increase in cost is mainly driven by weather related productivity losses, as well as inflationary pressure for items such as matting required to access excessively wet construction sites.
+Significant progress continues to be made on the KAPS project which is 90% complete as of the end of October.
+The latest cost estimate is approximately \$1 billion (previous estimate of \$900 million), net to Keyera.
+The increase in cost is mainly due to weather related productivity losses, as well as inflationary pressure for labour and items such as matting used to access excessively wet construction sites.